-- 1. From the left column of Files home or your Chatter feed, click the data source name. - 2.
+- 1. In Salesforce Classic, from the left column of Files home or your Chatter feed, click the data source name. - 2.
 In the search box, enter terms such as document title or author.
 (The specific information you can search for depends on the configuration of the external data source.)